-If you want 15 NEW Graphic Design Fonts Free Download you can.
+If you want 15 NEW Graphic Design Fonts Free to Download you can.
 Perfect for graphic design projects, today’s post is showing you 15 fonts across 7 typefaces.
 But also how to properly use them on your graphic designs.

 I really enjoy making these posts where I display screenshots in full force.
 And show how these free fonts can be downloaded and then used as a graphic designer.
 In this post, we look at some new sans serif fonts, serif fonts, and even more decorative and experimental fonts.
 All of which can be used on your designs as titles, body text, and focal points on things like poster designs.